KevinDoughty/view-model-redux/README.md

 Deleting nodes is not supported despite the button.
 Also missing is preservation of text field focus rings.

+Resizing the grid view to be narrower than a grid node is another bug of mine, an issue with React-Virtualized that needs to be addressed.

 My focus is now on Mobx so this might not be updated much further.